If you want to understand what is Observability, its importance, its benefits, and its components, this guide is for you.

 So the key focus of monitoring is to track the status and health of systems based on predefined metrics and logs.

-For Example, A monitoring tool sends an alert when the server’s CPU usage goes above 80%, or when the response time of an API exceeds 2 seconds.
+For Example, a monitoring tool, sends an alert when the server's CPU usage goes above 80%, or when the response time of an API exceeds 2 seconds.

-Observability on the other hand, goes a step further.
+Observability,their on the other hand, goes a step further.

-It’s about understanding the internal state of the applications and systems by looking at its outputs (like logs, metrics, and traces).
-It’s not just about knowing when something goes wrong, but also understanding why it went wrong.
+It's about understanding the internal state of the applications and systems by looking at their outputs (like logs, metrics, and traces).
+It's not just about knowing when something goes wrong, but also understanding why it went wrong.

-The key Focus of Observability is more exploratory and investigative, allowing you to ask arbitrary questions about the applications behavior and diagnose issues that you didn’t anticipate.
+The key Focus of Observability is more exploratory and investigative, allowing you to ask arbitrary questions about the application's behavior and diagnose issues that you didn't anticipate.

 For example, when a website starts slowing down unexpectedly, you use observability tools to analyze data patterns, trace requests, and review logs to identify that a recent code deployment caused a memory leak, leading to slower response times.